 .

-Skilled & Unskilled Labor Export And It’s Economic Impact
+Skilled & Unskilled Labor Export And It’s Economic Impact in Uganda

 Uganda, like many developing nations, faces a significant challenge with high unemployment rates, particularly among youth.
 According to the Uganda Bureau of Statistics (UBOS), youth unemployment rates have hovered around 13.3%, and underemployment remains a persistent issue.
 With limited opportunities for well-paying jobs locally, many Ugandans, especially those with lower skills, seek employment abroad.
 The exportation of unskilled and semi-skilled labor, though often seen as a brain drain, offers substantial economic benefits to countries like Uganda.
 However, the quote, “Externalizing less skilled individuals whose expertise does not significantly attract higher compensation narrows the country’s remittances,” raises an important concern: does exporting unskilled labor truly benefit the country in terms of remittances and overall economic development?